Newcastle upon Tyne: Concert venues

 The largest venue used for music concerts is St James Park, home of Newcastle United, which has also previously been used for Rugby League games and the Olympic Games.
 The second largest music venue in Newcastle is the 11,000-seat Utilita Arena Newcastle, which opened in 1995 and hosts major pop and rock concerts.
 Newcastle City Hall is one of the oldest venues in the region and "attracts big names who are often legends of the past".
 Both of the city's universities have venues that mainly host indie and alternative bands.

-On 14 October 2005, the 2,000 capacity O2 Academy Newcastle opened.
+On 14 October 2005, the 2,000 capacity NX Newcastle opened.
 It had previously been a music venue in the 1960s, hosting concerts by The Beatles and The Who.
-The new venue was headlined by The Futureheads on the opening night and known as the Carling Academy for a number of years.
+The new venue was headlined by The Futureheads on the opening night and known as the Carling Academy for a number of years, then as the O2 Academy.
 Since opening the venue has hosted performances by major bands and solo musicians including Adele, Arctic Monkeys, Katy Perry, The Libertines, Blondie and Amy Winehouse.

 The Riverside music venue on Melbourne Street, open from 1985 until 1999, notably hosted Nirvana's first European show in 1989.
-The venue also welcomed Oasis, David Bowie and The Stone Roses and was named Best Regional Venue by NME in 1993.
+The venue also welcomed Oasis, Red Hot Chili Peppers, David Bowie and The Stone Roses and was named Best Regional Venue by NME in 1993.
 Riverside has also been the subject of a book, Riverside: Newcastle's Legendary Alternative Music Venue.

 In 2016 open-air concerts took place at Times Square for the first time, including performances from Maxïmo Park, Ocean Colour Scene and Catfish and the Bottlemen.

 The small music venue Think Tank? was a nominee for Best Small Venue in NME in 2015.
 The Cluny in Ouseburn Valley is "one of the most important venues for breaking bands in the region".
 Trillians Rock Bar is well-noted for its rock and metal shows, and The Head of Steam is a 90-capacity basement venue described as "one of Newcastle's staple venues".